ritorhymes/ritorhymes/README.md

 To see a technical example of what my work looks like integrating across domains, check out the dApp and multi-modal agentic rapbot showcase I built, **RitoSwap**, [review the documentation site first.](https://docs.ritoswap.com)
 <br /><br />

-I use an AI generated profile pic of myself because how else am I supposed to get a shot with robots in the background in a neo-Bladerunner-esq aesthetic? 🤔
+I use an AI generated profile pic of myself because how else am I supposed to get a shot with robots in the background in a neo-Bladerunner-esque aesthetic? 🤔

 I call myself a **"Powerhouse"** not for the sake of branding but to create a mental model to capture the quality, breadth and level of output I produce in projects... sometimes in scale, sometimes in depth of details.